-The following report describes the results of the cultural resources survey conducted by Brian F. Smith and Associates, Inc. (BFSA) for the Harvill and Rider Project (PPT190039).
-The survey included 14.62-acres located at the northeast corner of the intersection of Harvill Avenue and Rider Street in unincorporated Riverside County.
-The project applicant plans to develop the property and construct a warehouse and multi-tenant industrial structure with associated parking, infrastructure, and landscaping.
-The project is identified as Assessor's Parcel Numbers (APNs) 317-170-024 and -045, which are located within Section 12, Township 4 South, Range 4 West, San Bernardino Base and Meridian, as shown on the USGS Perris, California topographic quadrangle map.
+The following report describes the results of the cultural resources survey conducted by Brian F. Smith and Associates, Inc. (BFSA) for the Water and Harvill Project.
+The survey included 20.57 acres located west of Harvill Avenue between Water Street and Orange Avenue, in unincorporated Riverside County.
+The project proposes the development of a 438,000-square-foot warehouse/logistics building, with interior office space, truck/trailer parking, associated infrastructure, and a storm water detention basin.
+The project is identified as Assessor's Parcel Numbers (APNs) 317-270-006, -010, -015, and -016, which are located within Section 13, Township 4 South, Range 4 West, of the San Bernardino Base and Meridian, as shown on the USGS Perris, California (7.5-minute) topographic quadrangle map.
 This survey was conducted in compliance with the California Environmental Quality Act (CEQA) and the environmental guidelines of the County of Riverside in order to locate and record any cultural resources present within the project.

 BFSA conducted this assessment to locate and record any cultural resources identified within the project area in compliance with CEQA and following County of Riverside Cultural Resource Guidelines (Draft).
 The archaeological investigation of the subject property included a review of an archaeological records search performed by BFSA at the Eastern Information Center (EIC) at the University of California at Riverside (UCR) in order to assess previous archaeological studies and identify any previously recorded sites within the project boundaries, or in the immediate vicinity.
-The EIC records search indicated that 85 cultural resource properties are located within one mile of the project, and no resources have been recorded within the subject property.
-The records search results also indicate that 40 cultural resource studies have been conducted within a one-mile radius of the project, one of which is mapped along the northern boundary of the current project (Jones and Stokes 2000).
+The EIC records search indicated that 77 cultural resource properties are located within one mile of the project, but no resources have been recorded within the subject property.
+The records search results also indicate that 44 cultural resource studies have been conducted within a one-mile radius of the project, none of which include the subject property.
 A Sacred Lands File (SLF) search was also requested from the Native American Heritage Commission (NAHC), which did not identify any sacred sites or locations of Native American concern within the project vicinity.
 No historic or prehistoric cultural resources were discovered as a result of the survey.